simpledotorg/simple-server/README.md

 brew install rbenv ruby-build redis yarn postgresql@10
 ```

+After this is done, it is highly recommended to tune your local PostgreSQL installation, otherwise your server will get bogged down when doing things like refreshing materialized views.
+You can use [PGTune](https://pgtune.leopard.in.ua) to do this, it takes about 5 minutes.

 ### bin/setup

 To set up the Simple server for local development, clone the git repository and run the setup script included: